 - PS 4.4.3.2 Waste concrete and cement sludge shall be scraped off the site of the batching plant and carted to an approved landfill site. - PS 4.4.3.3 Adequate measures shall be taken to control dust from stockpiles and the batching plant processes.
-The placement of the batching plant shall not be closer than 500 metres from the nearest dwelling or occupied premises, other than the site camp. - PS 4.4.4 Concrete Mixing - PS 4.4.1 Concrete mixing stations shall be located on the construction site and shall be bunded with earth berms or sandbags such that runoff cannot escape from the site.
+The placement of the batching plant shall not be closer than 500 metres from

+- PS 4.4.4 Concrete Mixing - PS 4.4.4.1 Concrete mixing stations shall be located on the construction site and shall be bunded with earth berms or sandbags such that runoff cannot escape from the site.
 Contaminated stormwater and wastewater runoff shall not be permitted to enter streams but shall be led to a pit where the water can soak away. - PS 4.4.4.2 The cleaning of concrete mixing trucks is prohibited on the construction site or anywhere else on the ELIDZ property.